RGBBARROS/RGBBARROS/README.md

 </div>

-⚡ Curiosidade:
+⚡ Curiosity:
-Eu gosto muito de aprender coias novas ja passei por algumas empresas na minha vida, dentre elas:
+I really like learning new things and I've been through some companies in my life, among them:
 * Sonar Trade
 * Apple
 * UTI do micro
-* Defensoria pública de São Paulo
+* Public Defender of São Paulo